appsemble/appsemble/packages/studio/pages/docs/02-guides/security.md

 to view the page, they will instead be prompted to log in.

 If they are logged in but they don’t have sufficient roles, they will instead be automatically redirected to the first page that they are allowed to view.
-If no pages can be found, the user will be logged out of the app and be notified of this.
+If no pages can be found, the app member will be logged out of the app and be notified of this.

-Pages that are not accessible to an authenticated user based on their role will automatically be hidden from the app’s menu.
+Pages that are not accessible to an authenticated app member based on their role will automatically be hidden from the app’s menu.

 ```yaml validate page-snippet
 - name: Example Page Unique 1